open-telemetry/oteps/text/0156-columnar-encoding.md

   // [mandatory] Type of the OTLP Arrow payload.
   OtlpArrowPayloadType type = 2;

-  // [optional] Serialized Arrow dictionaries repeated EncodedData dictionaries = 3;

   // [mandatory] Serialized Arrow Record Batch
   // For a description of the Arrow IPC format see: https://arrow.apache.org/docs/format/Columnar.html#serialization-and-interprocess-communication-ipc bytes record = 4;

   // [mandatory]
   CompressionMethod compression = 5;
-}

-// The delivery mode used to process the message.
-// The collector must comply with this parameter. enum DeliveryType {
-  BEST_EFFORT = 0;
-  // Future extension -> AT_LEAST_ONCE = 1;
 }

 // The compression method used to compress the different bytes buffer.